DarrienG/terminal-typeracer-mirror/README.md

 ```

 ## Building
-You need rust version 1.33.0 or higher (using some newer time APIs).
+You need rust version 1.33.0 or higher (using some newer time APIs) and OpenSSL.
+Generally the package you're looking for is libssl-dev

 ```
 $ cargo build release